Welcome to Estrella Mountain Community College! We are excited you have decided to join the EMCC Pride.

 - It is a good idea to register for classes as early as possible.
 This helps ensure you have the best schedule, it maximizes your financial aid options, and it helps you prepare for a successful semester.

 - Your tuition and fees due dates vary based on when you register.
-Be sure to double-check your due dates if you are not paying at the time of registration.
+Be sure to double-check your due dates if you are not paying in full at the time of registration.

 Step 4: Pay Tuition and Fees